Best Recumbent Exercise Bike Reviews: Choose The Right One!

 Finally, the seat is adjustable to fit most body types.
 It ranges from 26 to 33 inches from seat to pedals.
 You can make sure you are ergonomically correct and keep comfortable.
 The more comfortable your ride, the better compliance you will have in continuing your workouts.

 While I really like the ME-709, it does come with a few user issues.
 I scoured the reviews on this bike.
-It has 4.1 out of 5 stars over 2,500 reviews.
-That’s pretty darn good.
-It’s especially good for a stationary exercise bike that is under $200!
+It’s well beloved by its users, which is pretty darn good.
+It is especially good for a stationary exercise bike in this price range.

 Height and Weight Restrictions